spw-git/QtTinySA-SDRAudio/README.md

 ### Project Overview

-This repository is a **fork of the original QtTinySA project**, enhanced with the crucial capability to **demodulate and play audio** from signals displayed on the QtTinySA spectrum analyzer.
+This repository is a **fork of the original QtTinySA project**, enhanced with the capability to **demodulate and play audio** from signals displayed on the QtTinySA spectrum analyzer.

 By combining the wide-ranging analysis of the QtTinySA/TinySA with the real-time audio capability of an RTL-SDR dongle, this project transforms the spectrum analyzer into a dynamic receiver.